ParkvilleData/MetaGenePipe/README.rst

 * Merge.prodigal.potential_genes.fa: Prodigal starts file
 * Merge.prodigal.proteins.fa: Predicted gene amino acid sequences
 * Merge.xml: XML output of alignment of predicted Amino Acids to NCBI database (We chose swissprot, but any blast database can be substituted)

-Quality Control

-* SRR5808831.TG_R1_fastqc.zip: Fastqc output for each of the individual sample files
-* multiqc_report.html: Combined report of all fastqc files

 Read Alignment